 It’s characterized as a discrete set of touchpoints or steps that take a customer from the very first stages of buyer research through to the final stages of making a final purchasing decision.

-When visually designing the customer journey map, most businesses usually come up with something similar to the example image you see below.
+When visually designing the customer experience journey map, most businesses usually come up with something similar to the example image you see below.

 From this image, you can better grasp where a customer stands at each of the stages listed and how one stage can naturally lead to the next.
 You also get an idea of where some of these valuable touchpoints happen and how the company can be tuned in to customers at these different stages.